Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 05:28 So for example, does it use Python type hints or no?

-05:32 Does, if it's something that is inherently talking to external systems or something like that, does it use async in a way, is there an async capability?
+05:32 Does, if it's something that is inherently talking to external systems or something like that, does it use async await, is there an async capability?

 05:41 Right, or if I'm like, well, I really wanna use FastAPI and I have this database that would be awesome to talk to, but this thing in the middle that does the database part, there's no async version, well then I've thrown away, I cannot access that part of the new Python world, right?